 Your healthcare provider will ask you when you became sick, what your symptoms are, and what foods you have eaten.

 Your provider will also look at your past health.
 He or she will give you a physical exam.

 You may have lab tests to find out what bacteria caused your illness.
-In some cases the cause can’t be found.
+In some cases, the cause can’t be found.
 Unless many people sit down to the same meal and all become ill, your provider will have a hard time diagnosing the foodborne illness.

 How is food poisoning treated?

 Most mild cases of food poisoning are treated the same as stomach flu (gastroenteritis).
 If you have diarrhea or vomiting, you may lose a lot of fluids (get dehydrated).
 The goal is to replace your lost fluids and ease your symptoms.
 You may also be prescribed antinausea medicine to prevent vomiting.

 For some types of bacterial food poisoning, your healthcare provider may give you a medicine that fights bacteria (an antibiotic).
 Antibiotics don’t work on infections caused by a virus.

 In severe cases, you may need to be hospitalized.

 Call your healthcare provider if you can’t keep fluids down.
 Also call if your symptoms don’t go away.